johnston9/shot-caller/README.md

 ### Responsive Design
 The site is responsive to all screen sizes and the images respond in proportion. <br>

-All Features testing for each app is covered in its Testing page.
-[Testing](/TESTING.md)
+All Features testing is covered on the Shot Caller Frontend Testing page.
+[Testing](https://github.com/johnston9/shot-caller/blob/main/TESTING.md)

 [Back to Table of Content](#table-of-content)

 ## Permissions